 John left office after four years, but to her surprise, he would win a seat in the House of Representatives, after being President.
-He became more popular in this role, and given the name, “Old Man Eloquent.”
+He became more popular in this role, and was given the name, “Old Man Eloquent.”

-John was known as outspoken when fighting for an issue he believed in, and would stand up in the house delivering a strong and mighty speech.
+John was known as outspoken when fighting for an issue he believed in and would stand up in the house delivering a strong and mighty speech.
 During one of these speeches, he collapsed on the floor of congress, and passed away two days later, in February 1848.

-The love inside two people, hidden until the First Lady, then out of the White House, took her stand on her own issues.
+The love inside two people, hidden until the First Lady, then out of the White House, took her to stand on her own issues.
 Louisa was a beautiful woman and an intellectual.
 She seldom had the opportunity to let others know what she could accomplish.
 Unfortunately, she would name her own autobiography, “The Adventures of Nobody.”

-Louisa passed away four years after her husband and buried at the side of her husband in Quincy Mass.
+Louisa passed away four years after her husband and was buried at the side of her husband in Quincy Mass.
 The country found it a bit of a surprise when both houses considered Louisa’s death as a day of mourning.
 If Louisa knew how much her work did mean she would have found herself, and her book may have had a different title.

 When was this portrait painted of Louisa and by who?

 I may have the matching one of John Q. Adams.